Introduction

 Overview:

-The Certified Billing and Coding Specialist (CBCS) credential, offered by the National Healthcareer Association (NHA), is ideal for entry-level professionals looking to enter the medical billing and coding industry.
+The CBCS certification by the National Healthcareer Association (NHA) is designed for entry-level professionals entering the billing and coding field.

 Eligibility Requirements:

-✔ Completion of a medical billing and coding program or one year of work experience.
+✔ Completion of a billing and coding program or one year of experience

 Exam Details: